Part of our Developer Tools MCP category.

 What’s Not

 Sentry telemetry captures full AI prompts and responses by default.
-Issue #1681 (April 4, 2026, high-priority, still open) reports that the default Sentry configuration uses sendDefaultPii: true and recordInputs: true, recordOutputs: true on the Vercel AI SDK integration, capturing 100% of AI prompts and responses.
-This means your PRDs, task descriptions, implementation details, and AI-generated code are sent to Sentry by default.
-The opt-out mechanism is fragile — if .taskmaster/config.json isn’t found in the working directory at MCP server start time, telemetry defaults to fully enabled.
-This is a significant privacy concern for anyone processing proprietary code or business requirements through Task Master.
+Issue #1681 (April 4, 2026, high-priority, still open as of May 19) reports that the default Sentry configuration uses sendDefaultPii: true and recordInputs: true, recordOutputs: true on the Vercel AI SDK integration, capturing 100% of AI prompts and responses.
+Your PRDs, task descriptions, implementation details, and AI-generated code are sent to Sentry by default.
+PR #1696 (“fix: disable AI content recording and PII collection in Sentry by default”) exists but remains unmerged after 49 days.
+The opt-out mechanism is still fragile — if .taskmaster/config.json isn’t found in the working directory at MCP server start time, telemetry defaults to fully enabled.

 MIT with Commons Clause is not open source.
 The Commons Clause restricts selling Task Master itself, offering it as a SaaS, or building competing products from the code.
 While personal and commercial use is permitted, this is a meaningful restriction that disqualifies it from the OSI definition of open source.
 Forks exist (James-Cherished-Inc/AI-task-master, kylantomita/task-master-ai) but their legal standing under Commons Clause is ambiguous.